yewstack/yew/website/docs/concepts/wasm-bindgen/web-sys.md

 The `web-sys` crate with all of it's features enabled can add lots of bloat to a Wasm application, in order to get around this issue most types are feature gated so that you only include the types you require for your application.
-Yew includes quite a number of features from `web-sys` and re-exports them, but you will often find that you need to add `web-sys` as a dependency yourself so you can enable features for APIs not used by Yew internally.
+Yew includes a number of features from `web-sys` and exposes some types in it's public API, you will often need to add `web-sys` as a dependency yourself.

 ## Inheritance in `web-sys`